-- When the dough is first mixed up it may seem like it needs more flour.
-However, the oatmeal will continue to absorb the moisture in the dough as it sits so if you add more flour your cookies may end up dry and tough.
-If you are concerned that the dough is too wet, let it sit for 5 to 10 minutes then give it a stir and see if it is still to wet.
+- When the dough is first mixed up, it may seem like it needs more flour.
+However, the oatmeal will continue to absorb the moisture in the dough as it sits, so if you add more flour, your cookies may end up dry and tough.
+If you are concerned that the dough is too wet, let it sit for 5 to 10 minutes, then give it a stir and see if it is still too wet.

 Thanks for stopping by!
 Before you go, be sure to check out a few of my most popular recipes!